iCliniq Logo

 • Supplemental newborn screening.

 The first step involves the urine MPS test, specifically designed to identify GAGs and heparan sulfate levels.
 If this test produces a positive result (increased level of heparin sulfate), then a blood enzyme test is done to reconfirm the result.
-The blood test will have a more accurate finding of which enzyme cannot break down the heparan sulfate and hence helps find the type of Sanfilippo syndrome.
+The blood test will have a more accurate finding of which enzyme cannot break down the heparan sulfate and hence help find the type of Sanfilippo syndrome.

 The genetic test includes providing blood or saliva samples to screen for any genetic mutations or variations associated with Sanfilippo syndrome.
 Another non-official way of detecting Sanfilippo syndrome is a supplemental screening of a baby under the age of one.